zfdong/noaa-coops-api-arcpro-addin/README.md

 ## Installation

 - Download the "coopsAPI.esriAddinX" file from the "AddIns" folder.
-- Move the file to a known location, preferably "C:\Users\<username>\Documents\ArcGIS\AddIns\ArcGISPro"
-- Click the AddIn file to install.
+- Double click the AddIn file to install.

 ## Usage